Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 That intermediate `HPC` ray field is fully determined by FITS/WCS and the observer geometry.

-For testing purposes, the validator models the bounded native `HPC` sampling map and compares it directly against Astropy.
+For testing purposes, the validator models this `HPC` sampling map and compares it directly against Astropy.

 Measured `HPC` validation results: